apache/trafficcontrol/docs/source/api/v4/federation_resolvers.rst

 	.. caution:: This field should only ever be an identifier for one of the :term:`Types` "RESOLVE4" or "RESOLVE6", but there is **no protection for this built into Traffic Ops** and therefore **any valid** :term:`Type` **identifier will be silently accepted by Traffic Ops** and so care should be taken to ensure that these :term:`Types` are properly identified.
 If any :term:`Type` besides "RESOLVE4" or "RESOLVE6" is identified, the resulting resolver *will* **not** *work*.

-	.. seealso:: :ref:`to-api-types` is the endpoint that can be used to determine the identifier for various :term:`Types`
+	.. seealso:: :ref:`to-api-v4-types` is the endpoint that can be used to determine the identifier for various :term:`Types`

 .. code-block:: http
 	:caption: Request Example